 Some of my past research has studied how capitalistic rhetoric has impacted calls for coding as the new mass literacy of our time.
-Overall, my research, teaching, and community-outreach projects take up a design justice approach to communication.
+Overall, my research, teaching, and community-outreach projects take up a design justice approach to digital communication.

 Proficiency with specialization in data processing and analysis